Sudha72/myDemo1/README.md

 # myDemo1
-this is a demo repo
+this is a demo repo.
+and add to learn the repo!!